warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/participate-in-governance.md

 ## Suggest a proposal

-To join the conversation around potential governance proposal, visit our Discord:
+To join the conversation around a potential governance proposal, visit our Discord:

 - 👉 [Join Warden Discord](https://discord.com/invite/wardenprotocol)